 - Organise seminars, conferences and other promotional and educational events in order to disseminate information relating to biomass use.

 - Provide a forum for members to discuss bioenergy projects and to co-ordinate where appropriate.

 - Liaise and collaborate with similar international agencies and organisations.

-You can download a copy of the BANZ Action Plan in PDF format here.
+You can download a copy of the BANZ Action Plan here.

 - Rob Mallinson, (Chair) Living Energy

 - Jurgen Thiele, Spiire NZ Ltd

 - Peter Reiber, Brightwater

 - Download the full list of meetings here.

 Please note: From time to time meeting dates may have to change.
 The BANZ team will notify members of any changes as soon as possible.